 There are Four Primary Stages to producing CBD Oil:

-Fractional distillation of the oil or refinement requires that the oil be heated to a high temperature under a reduced pressure created by a vacuum pump.
+Fractional distillation of the oil or refinement requires the oil be heated to a high temperature under a reduced pressure created by a vacuum pump.

 This causes the THC and related cannabinoid substances to vaporize.
 The vapors are condensed back into an oil on contact with a cooled surface.
 The desired fraction is collected by selecting the appropriate temperature and pressure for the distillation.
 Many of the impurities do not vaporize and are left behind in the flask used for heating the oil.